Tom Howard/John H. Reid Fiction & Essay Contest 2021

 The former fiction editor for Apogee Journal and senior fiction editor for The Rumpus, she currently serves as Editor-in-Chief of Electric Literature and co-host of the critically-acclaimed podcast Food 4 Thot.
 She lives in Harlem, where she is hard at work on her debut novel.

-Mina Manchester, judge of our Tom Howard/John H. Reid Fiction & Essay Contest, is an Editor-at-large at Five South and former Assistant Editor for Narrative Magazine.
+Mina Manchester, final judge of our Tom Howard/John H. Reid Fiction & Essay Contest, is an Editor-at-large at Five South and former Assistant Editor for Narrative Magazine.
 She is currently an MFA candidate at the Sewanee School of Letters.
 Her work has appeared in HuffPost, Columbia Journal, The Normal School, Inscape, and elsewhere.
 She is a Pinch Literary Award Finalist, Cutthroat Journal Rick DeMarinis Short Story Award Finalist, and UCLA James Kirkwood Price in Creative Writing nominee.
 Mina is a workshop recipient at Kenyon Review Writing Workshop, The Writer's Hotel where she was a TA in 2020 and 2021, and Narrative Magazine's The Art of the Story.
 She lives in Los Angeles with her family.